influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/api.md

 * Write several points to the database with one request by separating each point by a new line.
 * Write points from a file with the `@` flag.
-The file should contain a batch of points in the Line Protocol format.
+The file should contain a batch of points in the InfluxDB line protocol format.
 Individual points must be on their own line and separated by newline characters (`\n`).
 Files containing carriage returns will cause parser errors.